Howard Covington: ClientEarth

-In 2018 Covington became chair of ClientEarth, Europe's leading public interest environmental law firm, having been a trustee since 2014.
+From 2018 to 2023 Covington was chair of ClientEarth, an environmental law charity, having been a trustee since 2014.
 ClientEarth works in Europe, Africa and China writing and enforcing environmental laws and regulations and training environmental judges and prosecutors to protect public health, accelerate the energy transition and preserve bio-diversity.

 Positions held

-Covington is, or has been: chair of the management committee of the Isaac Newton Institute for Mathematical Sciences at the University of Cambridge, the UK's national research institute for mathematical sciences (2008 - 2017); a trustee of the Science Museum (2008 - 2016); a trustee of the Royal Institution (2011 - 2013); and a cofounder and director of Greenrock Homes (2014 – present).
-He has written on climate change for the Wall Street Journal, the Financial Times, Nature GeoScience[4] and Nature[5].
-He is a fellow of the Institute of Physics and an honorary fellow of the Isaac Newton Institute.
+Covington is, or has been: chair of the management committee of the Isaac Newton Institute for Mathematical Sciences at the University of Cambridge, the UK's national research institute for mathematical sciences (2008 - 2017); a trustee of the Science Museum (2008 - 2016) and a trustee of the Royal Institution (2011 - 2013).
+He has written on climate change for the Wall Street Journal, the Financial Times, Nature GeoScience and Nature.
+He is a fellow of the Institute of Physics andan honorary fellow of the Isaac Newton Institute and the Alan Turing Institute.